 Through this Offer and the FerrAus Offer, Wah Nam International is seeking to maximise benefits to its current and future shareholders.
-The new and enlarged Wah Nam International Group expects to progress its Australian iron ore projects to production and aims to be a significant iron ore producer by global standards.
+If Wah Nam Australia is successful in gaining effective control of either Brockman Resources and/or FerrAus, Wah Nam International expects to progress its Australian iron ore projects to production and aims to be a significant iron ore producer by global standards.